itamarweb/k8s-aws-cluster/README.md

  simple AWS kubernetes cluster

+## Basic requirements:
+- Basic knowledge in linux (ubuntu) administration
+- basic knowledge in AWS console - knowing how to launch instances and configure security groups

 # 1. Lunch Instances and configure security settings

- - Use AWS EC2 consol to lunch 3 instances with ubuntu 20.2 LTS image.
+ - Use AWS EC2 consol to lunch 3 **new** instances with ubuntu 20.04 LTS image (name them: node1, node2 and master).
  - Make sure you have a lest 2 vCPUs and 4Gb of RAM.
 A good machin will be t2.medium
  - Connect them all to same security group.
 Later you can divide the security group to Nodes and Master.
  - Keep the default port 22 open for SSH. feel free to change it to your specific ip address.